SOFTWARE

 is said by some to be the best free midi sequencer.

-You will be able to record vocals with the sort of headset language training programs sometimes come with.
+If you don't feel like investing in a USB music microphone yet, you will be able to record vocals with the sort of headset language training programs sometimes come with.
 If you intend buying one look for one said to be suitable for speech recognition software.
 It should be relatively inexpensive.

-If you're a bit more serious then you need what is sometimes called a client, that is a midi sequencer that is compatible with software synths.
+If you're more serious then you need what is sometimes called a client, that is a midi sequencer that is compatible with software synths.
 On Windows, there are two main standards for these.
 VST appears to be the most widely available though there are also some DXi synths.
 Ideally you want a client compatible with both these standards.

-For a home user the leading midi sequencer plugin clients are Cubase and Sonar.
-A visit to your local music shop is likely to secure one or the other.
-There are others, including Music Creator.
-You should be aware that some sequencing and synthesiser software, especially if it is aimed at industry professionals, may require additional hardware (usually sold with it) to be fitted to the PC it is running on.
+Some sequencing and synthesiser software, especially if it is aimed at industry professionals, may require additional hardware (usually sold with it) to be fitted to the PC it is running on.

-You may also be interested in this.
-It's a summary of the upshot of musical theory - keys, some chords, harmonies - I did search for something like this on the internet.
+You may be interested in a summary of the upshot of musical theory - keys, some chords, harmonies - I did search for something like this on the internet.
 I did quite a bit of searching but I couldn't find it, so I compiled it myself.
 As far as I'm aware all this is correct but bear in mind I'm not a musical theorist - I got it from other places.
 It's in Open Office format.

 Again if you're after higher standard recordings, you are likely to want a studio standard condenser microphone.